-Additional information on security measures and crime statistics for Vanderbilt is available from the Police Department, 2800 Vanderbilt Place, Nashville, TN 37212.
+Additional information on security measures and crime statistics for Vanderbilt is available from the Police Department, 111 28th Avenue South, Nashville, TN 37212.
 Information is also available at police.vanderbilt.edu.

-CHILD AND FAMILY CENTER
+VANDERBILT CHILD AND FAMILY CENTER

 The Vanderbilt Child and Family Center supports the health and productivity of the Vanderbilt community by providing resource and referral services and quality early education and care to the children of faculty, staff, and students.
-The centers website, http://healthandwellness.vanderbilt.edu/child-family-center/, provides additional information http://healthandwellness.vanderbilt.edu/child-family-center/, provides additional information concerning child care, elder care, summer camps, tutoring services, and school-age child care.
+The center's website, http://healthandwellness.vanderbilt.edu/child-family-center/, provides additional information concerning child care, elder care, summer camps, tutoring services, and school-age child care.

+concerning child care, elder care, summer camps, tutoring services, and school-age child care.
 Parents in a Pinch and the Vanderbilt Sitter Service provide back-up care options for dependents of all ages and evening, night and weekend care.